Rodert/go-commons/README.md

 ```

 Then open your browser and navigate to [http://localhost:8080](http://localhost:8080) to view the interactive API documentation.

-You can also access the online API documentation at [https://rodert.github.io/go-commons](https://rodert.github.io/go-commons) (automatically deployed from the main branch).

 To manually format all Go files: